-Recently, almost all newspapers around the world have highlighted the ‘hidden’ money in the transfer of Neymar from Santos to Barcelona and the resignation of the president of Barcelona.
+Read about the football player analysis that almost all newspapers around the world have recently highlighted the ‘hidden’ money in the transfer of Neymar from Santos to Barcelona and the resignation of the president of Barcelona.
 Many journalists, followed by public figures in football, put the blame on the shoulders of third party ownership (TPO).

 What is TPO?

 We can find several definitions for TPO, but it is best to use a wider definition that includes risk and all of the ways that a third party can become the owner of economic rights:

 “ Third party ownership is a tool that clubs can use to share risks, catalyze hiring players and anticipate revenues which are just random expectations, through the assignment of a percentage of the economic rights tied to federative rights they possess, and such assignment shall not impair or affect the independence and autonomy of the club in decisions regarding the federative rights, transfers and sports performance of the club.”

 As a social reality, in football the distribution of wealth isn’t just between the clubs, players and national federations, which allows a gulf so great that an athlete often receives a salary from his club that is higher than the budget of a rival club for the entire season, and here we are not referring to smaller, less well known clubs, but clubs that play in the most elite competition on the planet, the UEFA Champions League.

 TPO is a tool that sometimes allows the economic and sporting survival of clubs.
 It is also a good mechanism for attracting money from investors to the football world.